 If you commit any violations of ROTC’s standards or your school’s, or drop below ROTC’s academic requirements, you may be asked to leave the program, and you will still face consequences and potential legal action.

-While individual branch requirements vary, federal law requires that ROTC members must commit to a four-year active duty, usually directly after college, and an additional 8-year military service.
-These requirements may be slightly lower for non-scholarship students.
 Ultimately, this means you need to be certain that serving in the military is something you really want to do.
 Remember that this also means you’ll need to delay other career or education aspirations until your active service is complete, though you can pursue them while you are fulfilling non-active service requirements.

 Should I Join ROTC?